 Once decided on investing in crypto, it is important to choose a way to buy it.
 This refers to the payment method that will be used to convert into crypto using an exchange or broker.
 Here are a few of the most common ways to buy into crypto.

 - Bank transfers.
-Most crypto exchanges, trading platforms and brokers will support bank transfers.
-Common bank transfer options include SEPA in Europe, ACH in the United States, Faster Payments in the U.K, PayID in Australia and SWIFT which is available worldwide.
-Bank transfers are a preferred option since they provide higher spending limits and low or no processing fees.
+Most crypto exchanges, trading platforms and brokers will support bank transactions.
+Common bank transfer options include SEPA in Europe, ACH in the United States, Faster Payments in the U.K, PayID to buy crypto in Australia and SWIFT which is available worldwide.
+Bank or wire transfers are a preferred option since they provide higher spending limits and low or no processing fees.
 Depending on the bank, the downside is the processing time which can take 3 to 5 days to arrive at the exchange.

 - Prepaid cards.
 These are similar to conventional debit or credit cards, except they don’t rely on a bank or financial institution.
 Users only need to load their cards with money and proceed.
 Cardholders can also replenish their prepaid cards when funds are running low.
 A limited number of crypto exchanges support prepaid cards and can attract higher fees compared to other payment methods.

-- Apple Pay.
-For iPhone users, they can buy crypto using Apple Pay account that can be linked to an exchange.
+- Apple Pay. iPhone users can use an Apple Pay account that can be linked to an exchange.
 It is a simple payment method and the user can manage their transactions and assets from a centralized place.
 A drawback is that Apple Pay doesn’t support large crypto purchases per day.

 - PayPal.
-Individuals located in the U.S. and U.K can buy crypto through the PayPal application.
+Individuals located in the U.S. and U.K can buy digital currencies through the PayPal application.
 There is a minimum wallet balance of $1.
 In addition, several exchanges such will even allow crypto purchases through PayPal accounts.

 How Do You Buy Crypto – Full Tutorial